wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 - **sd_n1/sd_n2:** The multiplicities of the two SDs before the collision-coalescence.
 - **num_col:** The number of coalescence between the pair of SDs.

+These collision event files are written in the following way:
+- **Forward tracking:** Collision events are appended into one file per SDM output interval and MPI rank, with filename pattern `SD_coal_output_NetCDF_00000101-hhmmss.mmm.peXXXXXX`.
+- **Backward tracking:** The original behavior is kept (time-labeled files at each output call).
-These collision event files are **output at each microphysical time step**.
-If no collision-coalescence occurs or if no selected SD is involved in a collision-coalescence event, no `SD_coal_output_NetCDF*` file is generated.
+- If no collision-coalescence occurs or if no selected SD is involved in a collision-coalescence event, no `SD_coal_output_NetCDF*` file is generated.

+For forward tracking, each stored collision event also contains:
+- **event_time:** Event time in simulation seconds (`TIME_NOWSEC`) at the microphysical step when the collision is recorded.

 5. **Random Perturbations in SD Motion**
 Random perturbations are applied to the displacement of each SD during its motion.
 The magnitude of the displacement perturbation is proportional to the square root of the time step and inversely proportional to the square root of the SD radius.
 The displacement formula is: